rsksmart/RSKIPs/IPs/RSKIP326.md

 ### New event, pegout_confirmed

-Currently no event is being emitted when a pegout that is waiting for confirmation (in the `releaseTransactionSet` structure) has the required confirmations and is moved to waiting for signatures (to the `rskTxsWaitingForSignatures`).
+Currently no event is being emitted when a pegout that was waiting for confirmation (in the `releaseTransactionSet` structure) has gotten the required confirmations and is moved to waiting for signatures (to the `rskTxsWaitingForSignatures`).
 Right now, to check if a pegout has enough confirmation and that is moved to the `rskTxsWaitingForSignatures` structure, we need to get the state of the bridge and look for the pegout in `releaseTransactionSet` or `rskTxsWaitingForSignatures`, which is not that performant or convenient.

 We need to add a new event to the Bridge that will be emitted when the Bridge moves a pegout to the `rskTxsWaitingForSignatures`.